catdawg/typedcomm/README.md

 The function maps the "request" parameter type to the "in" in the object pointed by the "key" in the Protocol, and the return type to the "out" in the same object.

-A promise version is also available "RequestFunctionAsync";
+A promise version is also available "RequestFunctionAsync".

 ## AddResponderFunction